By Caroline Barry, 25th November 2020

 Previous placements have broken down.
 He was described as showing “challenging and highly disruptive” behaviour – including violence during periods of agitation and distress.
 The latest expert evidence has come up with a new diagnosis: “emotionally unstable personality disorder of the impulsive type”.

 Andrew has recently been found by an expert assessor to lack capacity across a whole range of areas, including residence, care, medical treatment, and more.
 The expert report was received just a few days earlier.

 No decisions were made at this hearing because Andrew was unrepresented.
 Mr Justice Hayden recommended that this should be sorted out “expeditiously” (by asking the Official Solicitor to act on Andrew’s behalf) because “we cannot do anything without Andrew being able to give his instructions, capacitously or otherwise”.
 There will be another hearing on 19 January 2021.

 Although it was a complex case, I felt on fairly solid ground as the background facts were outlined.
 Assistance with complex decision-making is a routine part of palliative care.
 The ability to synthesise a lifetime of medical problems into a coherent whole, and to pull together the threads of the physical, psychological and social challenges a person faces into a holistic formulation are skills that develop naturally over years of practice.

-I automatically found myself thinking about how I would be documenting the problem list and management plan if I was the attending consultant, and perhaps the questions that I would be asking of Andrew, or his clinicians, if I were involved in his care.
+I automatically found myself thinking about how I would be documenting the problem list and management plan if I was the attending consultant, and perhaps the questions that I would be asking of PH or his clinicians, if I were involved in his care.